-Ms. Florence has counseled on matters involving fraud and abuse enforcement, federal and state anti-kickback laws, advertising and promotion issues, GMP/QSR compliance, HIPAA and False Claims Act defense, among other representations.
+Ms. Florence has counseled on matters involving fraud and abuse enforcement, federal and state anti-kickback laws, advertising and promotion issues, GMP/QSR compliance, artificial intelligence and cybersecurity, HIPAA and False Claims Act defense, among other representations.
 She excels at advising clients facing complex challenges, quickly and efficiently assessing the wide spectrum of unique issues impacting life science and health care companies, and providing practical, business-minded advice.

 Ms. Florence’s recent representations include:

-- a leading genomic laboratory in a self-disclosure of health care fraud and abuse concerns identified through an internal investigation, as well as the subsequent government investigation; and
+- a leading genomic laboratory in a self-disclosure of health care fraud and abuse concerns identified through an internal investigation, as well as the subsequent government investigation

-- Veloxis Pharmaceuticals A/S as plaintiffs in filing a federal action against the FDA to reverse the agency’s decision to delay approval of Veloxis’ new drug, Envarsus XR, based on marketing exclusivity given to an earlier-approved competing drug; and
+- Veloxis Pharmaceuticals A/S as plaintiffs in filing a federal action against the FDA to reverse the agency’s decision to delay approval of Veloxis’ new drug, Envarsus XR, based on marketing exclusivity given to an earlier-approved competing drug

 - multiple pharmaceutical and medical device manufacturers in providing strategic counseling regarding marketing and promotion strategies, medical affairs activities, engagements with health care professionals, and reimbursement and patient support services